conda/governance/README.md

 ### Voting Total Examples

-Assume the Steering Council has 10 active members, 2 Emeritus members, and the vote threshold is 50%.
+Assume the Steering Council has 10 active members and the vote threshold is 50%.

 1. Among Steering Council members there are 3 "yes", 2 "no", and 1 "abstain" votes.
-No Emeritus votes were recorded.
 This vote has reached quorum (3 + 2 + 1 = 6 which is at least 50% of 10).
 It also passes since it recorded 3 "yes" votes and 2 "no" votes giving 3/5 (60%) which is greater than 50% of 5.

-2. Among Steering Council members there are 4 "yes", 2 "no", and no abstentions.
-One Emeritus Steering member voted "no".
-This vote has reached quorum (4 + 2 = 6 which is at least 50% of 10).
+2. Among Steering Council members there are 4 "yes", 3 "no", and no abstentions.
+This vote has reached quorum (4 + 3 = 7 which is at least 50% of 10).
 It has also passed since it recorded 4 "yes" votes and 3 "no" votes giving 4/7 which is greater than 50% of 6.

 3. Among Steering Council members there are 3 "yes" votes, "1" no vote and no abstentions.
-No Emeritus Steering members voted.
 Further the timeout rules above **were** invoked.
 This vote has thus reached quorum and it has passed since 3/4 (75%) is greater than 50%.

 4. Among Steering Council members there are 3 "yes" votes, "1" no vote and no abstentions.
-No Emeritus Steering members voted.
 Further, the timeout rules above **were not** invoked.
 This vote has not reached quorum and should be extended or redone.

 ## Voting items